Douglas Alston Gilchrist: Career and honours

 In 1889 Gilchrist was appointed Director of the Agricultural Department, University College of North Wales, Bangor, leaving this position in 1894 to take up the professorship in agriculture at the old Reading College, a position he held until 1902 when he was appointed Professor in Agriculture and Rural Economy, Armstrong College, Durham University, a Chair he was to hold up to his death in 1927.

 In February 1900 he was elected a Fellow of the Royal Society of Edinburgh.
 His proposers were Alexander Crum Brown, Andrew Peebles Aitken, Robert Wallace and Leonard Dobbin.
 However, he resigned from the Society in 1902.

 In 1903 Gilchrist was awarded the degree of MSc in the University of Durham.
 Gilchrist was the author of numerous academic Papers and an advisor on agriculture to government.

 The Douglas Alston Gilchrist Scholarships

 Douglas Gilchrist died at Newcastle upon Tyne, 4 April 1927, and under the terms his Will, in 1930 the Douglas Alston Gilchrist Scholarships (2 awards) were established, now administered by Newcastle University.

 Family

 Gilchrist was married to Jessie Kathleen Ferguson.

+His niece was the surgeon and historian Margaret Menzies Campbell.